 The 4 year rule for conservatories refers to a guideline applied by local councils regarding home extensions, including conservatories.
 Essentially, it states that if an existing house extension was built less than 4 years ago, the council has the right to refuse permission for further extensions, including building a new conservatory.

-So in simple terms, if your home already had an extension like a garage conversion or loft conversion completed less than 4 years ago, getting approval for adding a conservatory soon after may be more difficult and subject to refusal.
+So in simple terms, if your home already had an extension like a garage office conversion or loft conversion completed less than 4 years ago, getting approval for adding a conservatory soon after may be more difficult and subject to refusal.

 From my knowledge of this subject, the logic behind this rule is that councils don't want properties to be continually extended, adversely impacting neighbours or changing the character of the area.
 So the 4 year gap is designed to limit this, allowing just one significant extension roughly every 4 years.